 Known hazards at Cunningham pier

 Always be careful with young kids when fishing on piers.
 Ensure there supervised and staying away from anglers casting.
 I have caught a couple of sea snakes from cunningham pier, and some nasty gurnards which have poisonous spikes.
 Flathead is very common here so be careful of the spines behind the back of there heads which can cause lots of bleeding.

+Images of fish supplied VFA and DEPI.
 All images and videos shown on the Cunningham Pier Fishing Guide are Fishing Mad originals.